LongitStudy/harmonisedRGSC/README.md

 # HarmonisedRGSC
-This code harmonises LS member's RGSC across the 1971 - 2011 Censuses.
+This STATA code harmonises LS member's RGSC across the 1971 - 2011 Censuses.
 It is needed because the coding used at each census differs:
 - 1971: 0 = I Professional; 1 = II Intermediate; 2 = IIIN Skilled Non-Manual; 3 = IIIM Skilled Manual; 4 = IV Partly Skilled; 5 = V Unskilled; 6 = Armed Forces; -1 = student or child; -2 = Other inactive; -9 = Missing)It only covers LS members with a valid RGSC code (i.e. not a negative value).
 - 1981: 0 = I Professional; 1 = II Intermediate; 2 = IIIN Skilled Non-Manual; 3 = IIIM Skilled Manual; 4 = IV Partly Skilled; 5 = V Unskilled; 7 = Armed Forces; 8 = Inadequately described; 9 = Student/ no occupation because permanently sick or disabled, housewife; -9 = Not applicable or no 1981 record .
 - 1991: 1 = I Professional occupations; 2 = II Managerial and technical occupations; 3 = IIIN Skilled Non-Manual occupations; 4 = IIIM Skilled manual occupations; 5 = IV Partly Skilled; 6 = V Unskilled; 7 = Armed Forces; 8 = Inadequately described; 9 = Not stated; -9 = Not applicable or missing.